ayaashraf88/Career_180/README.md

 * Login Credintials for student :
      - email : ```student@Career180.com```
      -password : ```123456```
+* You will find the screenshot of tests in /screenshot
 ## "If I had more time"

 - Add dedicated seeders for demo data and CI seeding